jockbert/particle_sim_config/README.md

 Everything in between characters _'<'_ and _'>_ can be regarded as comments and is not them self allowed within a comment.
 All numeric values are separated by some whitespace and/or comments.

 # Some simulations examples
+The examples can also be found in folder [src/main/resources/](src/main/resources/)

 _File 1:_
 ```
 < One particle with horizontal velocity >